manell0/MileStone-1-Couronne/README.md

 # Issues and Bugs

-- My mentor thought I should make my first suggestion a little more fansy, so I set up the navigation bar at the top to make the page a little more spacious.
+- My mentor thought I should make my first suggestion a little more fancy, so I set up the navigation bar at the top to make the page a little more spacious.
   So now I have two variants of my page.
 And it has taken a lot of my time!

 - Had difficulty getting my footer in place.
-Took help from google and found Dominic Fraser.
+Took help from Google and found Dominic Fraser.
 [The fix page](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/)

 - Hassle with margins distance and spacing has been a common occurrence when I built this site
-   - On this problems the [Css Tricks](https://css-tricks.com/) site helpt me.
-I have taken inspiration and code technologi from there
+   - On these problems the [CSS Tricks](https://css-tricks.com/) site helped me.
+I have taken inspiration and code technology from there.

 - Have problem to fix a button style on my movie.html page
-   - I found the solution on Stack Owerflow [Gold Pearl on stack Overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap)
+   - I found the solution on Stack Overflow [Gold Pearl on stack Overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap)

 - When I come back from validating my contact form, the form is not clean.
-   - Found the solution [On this page]( http://www.java2s.com/Tutorial/JavaScript/0200__Form/Resettingaformonpageload.htm).
-A JavaScript that i used
+   - Found the solution [On this page](http://www.java2s.com/Tutorial/JavaScript/0200__Form/Resettingaformonpageload.htm).
+A JavaScript that i used.

 # Technologies Used